Mudbill/lwjgl-swt-bridge/README.md

 When you now call your Shell's `open()` method to display your GUI, the GLComposite class will activate the `update()` method every frame.
 Therefore you don't explicitly define a rendering loop, you only specify a single iteration of it and the GLComposite will take care of updating it based on the refresh rate of the GUI.

+The above example will simply draw the entire composite green until 'a' is held on the keyboard, where it will change to red.
-Feel free to study the BridgeFormExample.java class included in the source code for reference.
+Feel free to study the BridgeFormExample.java class included in the source code for additional examples.

 Bugs
 -------